Timothy McKay (American football): Professional career

+Washington Commanders

 McKay signed with the Washington Commanders as an undrafted free agent on April 26, 2025.
-He was waived on August 26, 2025, and signed with their practice squad the following day.
+He was waived by the Commanders as a part of final roster cuts on August 26, and was re–signed to the team's practice squad the following day.

+On January 5, 2026, McKay signed a reserve/futures contract with the Commanders.
+He was released by Washington on August 8.

+Jacksonville Jaguars

+McKay was signed by the Jacksonville Jaguars on August 17, 2026.
+On August 30, he was waived as part of final roster cuts.

 Personal life

 McKay is the younger brother of quarterback Matthew McKay.